Hands-On Fundraising

 Studies have shown that 60% of donors cite personalization of their experience as an extremely important factor in supporting an organization.
 If poor communication is the reason they don’t give, personal communication is a reason that donors keep coming back.

 Personalization is a delicate balance between making an authentic connection and being creepy.
-Yet some ways that your organization can invest in creating a personalized experience that is donor centric can start with broad changes to how you approach giving and lead into the more intimate ways that donors might interact with your mission.
+Yet some ways that your organization can invest in creating a personalized experience that is donor-centric can start with broad changes to how you approach giving and lead into the more intimate ways that donors might interact with your mission.

 Your organization should always assume that your donors will be asking the following three questions when you ask them to give:

-1. Why give?
+- Why give?

-2. Why give now?
+- Why give now?

-3. Why me?
+- Why me?

 Ensuring you can answer all three questions quickly is the goal.
-There’s a lot of different ways to come at creating that answer, but it ultimately comes down to putting yourself in the shoes of the donor.
+There are a lot of different ways to come at creating that answer, but it ultimately comes down to putting yourself in the shoes of the donor.
 Instead of relying on our own perceptions of the donor’s experience, we should be asking our donors what they think and what we can do better.

 Investing in the donor experience

-Let’s unpack a few concrete steps we can take to address the donor experience in a way that is data driven and donor friendly.
+Let’s unpack a few concrete steps we can take to address the donor experience in a way that is data-driven and donor friendly.

 Website

 Take a good look at your organization’s website and attempt to donate.
 How many clicks does it take to get to the credit card entry fields?
 What happens if someone wants to send you a check, are there clear instructions?
 What about memorial gifts?
-Does your website invite people in to be part of the story you are telling?
+Does your website invite people to be part of the story you are telling?

 Appeals